jeroenheijmans/study-notes-msft-az-305/az-305-00-prerequisites.md

 ## Core Architectural Components

-- Azure Physical Infrastructure
+- **Azure Physical Infrastructure**

-  - Datacenter
+  - Regions contain 1 or more Datacenters
-  - Region containing 1 or more Datacenters
+  - Availability zones have physically separate Datacenters within a Region
-  - Availability zones: physically separate Datacenters within a Region
+  - Region Pairs of datacenters 300+ miles apart
-  - Region Pairs: 300+ miles apart
+  - Sovereign Regions are for US Government and China

-  - Sovereign Regions: for US Government and China
+- **Azure Account**

-- Azure Account
+  - **Account**
-  - Account
+    - Needed to do anything on Azure
     - Requires at least 1 subscription
-  - Subscriptions
+  - **Subscriptions**
     - Unit of management, billing, and scale
     - Boundaries
       - Billing boundary